eonist/GitSync/README.md

 Lets see how the conflict resolution dialog looks like.

+A

+Now i just changed both documents at the same time.
+Which one do we use? we will see in a moment.

+GitSync should promt us.
+Shortly

 Feature  | GitSync | Evernote | MacJournal
 ------------------ | :----------: | :----------:| :-------:
 Price | Free | 29$/yr | 59$